modeset/-deprecated-api_pagination/README.md

 #### Simple

 This is your basic page by number implementation that we're all familiar with.
 You can mix it with your own scopes, ask for a given page, and additionally specify how many results per page.
-If not specified 25 results will be returned per page, with a maximum of 100 results even if more are requested.

 ```ruby
 class Item < ActiveRecord::Base